Dear All,

 Hi,

-If that particular employee is good performer why not provide him some more time to prove.
-How long he is in the services of your Company.
-You have not mentioned about it.
+If that particular employee is a good performer, why not provide him some more time to prove himself?
+How long has he been in the services of your company?
+You have not mentioned that information.

-I would suggest you to talk to the employee discuss with him the performance issues.
-Listen to his feedback.
-Set some reasonable time frame for him to perform.
-Make it clear to him that in case of non performance within the stipulated time frame he need part ways.
-Document it and get it signed by him.
+I would suggest you talk to the employee, discuss with him the performance issues, listen to his feedback, set a reasonable time frame for him to perform, and make it clear to him that in case of non-performance within the stipulated time frame, he will need to part ways.
+Document the agreement and get it signed by him.

-In case of non performance further you can encourage him to submit resignation and relieve properly.
+In case of further non-performance, you can encourage him to submit his resignation and depart properly.

 From India, Madras